 Cloud Computing Deployment Models

-Private cloud
+Private Cloud

 All private cloud resources are used by only one company or group of companies.
 Both provider and company can manage the cloud computing deployment model.
-If the company doesn't have the required specialists, it can employ the remote administration service.
+If the company doesn't have the required specialists, it can employ a remote administration service.

-Community cloud
+Community Cloud

-The provider provides cloud infrastructure to the community of users that have a common mission, security policy, and requirements for the proper work.
+The provider gives cloud infrastructure to the community of users that have a common mission, security policy, and requirements for the proper work.
 A cloud can be owned and managed by several community organizations or a service provider.

-Public cloud
+Public Cloud

-Hybrid cloud
+Hybrid Cloud

 This model consists of the public and private clouds, which allows companies to determine the optimal environment for every operating task.
 When the company lacks internal resources (private cloud), it can employ the provider's computation capacities (public cloud).
 It should be taken into account that you won't be able to manage the private and public cloud as one unit.
 Both models will be independent units combined with the proprietary technology.